CatonIf/NTPython/readme.md

-# NTPython
+# Videogames Pynput Utils
-Some python scripts to make fun stuff in Nuclear Throne.
+Some python scripts to make fun stuff in videogames.

+## Nuclear Throne
 - <b>frog.py</b>:
 This script automatically holds the right click button when you are not holding any directional key (W A S D).
 This lets Frog walk normally like all the other characters.
 - <b>kbAim.py</b>: